Nitin-Panwar/Nitin-Panwar.github.io/about.md

 permalink: /about/
 published: true
 ---
+Hello everyone!

+I'm experienced Data Scientist with a demonstrated history of working in the semiconductors industry.
+Skilled in Machine learning, Deep learning, Python, C++, and Android development.
+Strong engineering professional with a Master of Technology (M.Tech.) focused in Computer Science from Indian Institute of Information Technology.

+I'm passionate about applying my knowledge of computer science and machine learning to areas in healthcare where we can really engineer better solutions for helping doctors and taking care of patients.

-I love to read about new technologies and share it to wider audience.
+I love to read about new technologies, AI start ups and share it to wider audience.

+Check out my Linkedin profile https://www.linkedin.com/in/nitin-panwar-715a646a/.

+Contact me at nitinpanwar98@gmail.com, if you'd like to get in touch!

 ### More Information